Gravitational waves from Population III binary black holes are consistent with LIGO/Virgo O3a data for the chirp mass larger than $\sim 20M_{\odot}$: Analysis

-Figure~\ref{fig:ER_Mc_PopIII} shows four kinds of mass ($M_1$, $M_2$, $\Mt$ and $\Mc$) distribution of the number of events during the O3a observation time by the population synthesis simulations of Pop III BBHs using Eq.~\eqref{eq:Nam} for various theoretical models of IMF.
-The purple, green, blue, magenta, yellow and navy lines show the estimation for the flat, $M^{-0.5}$, $M^{-1}$, $M^{-1.5}$, $M^{-2}$ and Salpeter ($M^{-2.35}$) IMFs, respectively.
+Figure~\ref{fig:ER_Mc_PopIII} shows four kinds of mass ($M_1$, $M_2$, $\Mt$ and $\Mc$) distribution of the number of events during the O3a observation time by the population synthesis simulations of Pop III BBHs using Eq.~\eqref{eq:Nam} for various theoretical models of IMF. {The red vertical dotted lines correspond to $\Mc=20\msun$.} The purple, green, blue, magenta, yellow and navy lines show the estimation for the flat, $M^{-0.5}$, $M^{-1}$, $M^{-1.5}$, $M^{-2}$ and Salpeter ($M^{-2.35}$) IMFs, respectively.
 To determine which model is the best to explain the mass distributions of O3a data, we compare the value of $\delta$ defined by

 where $i$ is the number of each mass bin while $n_i^{\rm O3a}$ and $n_i^{\rm model}$ are presented in Figures~\ref{fig:mass_distributions} and~\ref{fig:ER_Mc_PopIII}, respectively.
 Using Eq.~\eqref{eq:est_delta}, we minimize $\delta$ as a function of $\lambda$.